 The success of the manual — and the iconic cutaway technical drawings that adorn their covers — has led to some unusual publications.
 There’s a Haynes Manual for the Space Shuttle.
 There’s a manual that features the schematic diagrams from the Imperial Death Star.
 And now there’s a manual for vinyl owners.

-Capitalising on the resurgence in vinyl sales, the Vinyl Owners Workshop Manual features 188 pages of vinyl-related detail, including a beginner’s guide to turntables, plus sections on vinyl manufacturing, culture and technique.
+Capitalising on the resurgence in vinyl sales, the Vinyl Owners Workshop Manual features 188 pages of vinyl-related detail, including a beginner’s guide to record players, plus sections on vinyl manufacturing, culture and technique.

 Here’s Haynes’ guide to the 10 most expensive turntables in the world.